nicm42/100-days-of-code-v2/log3.md

 **Day 56: 5th June 2021**
 I was watching something in React that was interesting, but then they used props in Styled Components in the way I want to use them, rather than the way they use them in the docs.
 So I updated the Previous and Next buttons in the bookfinder project and now it's much easier to read.

+**Day 57: 6th June 2021**
+I'd been putting off a Lighthouse review of my portfolio for a while.
+I noticed the favicon wasn't working, so I fixed that and then worked through the Lighthouse bits.
+I've gone from a score of 89 to 94, which is a improvement (it's in the green now).
+The bits that are left either make such a small difference and/or are related to the server, which I don't think I can do anything about.